Meet the 3 Kinds of Honey Bees in a Hive

 The Workers spend only a few weeks or months on their specialized tasks.
 A summer-born Worker bee will typically live only six weeks, while others have the chance to work at a less frantic pace and live for six months.

-We have all you need in our new Beekeeping Supplies section, from beehives with copper roofs to those white beekeeper suits for adults and kids (you’ll never have to dream up a Halloween costume again)—everything but the honey bees themselves.
+We have all you need in our new Beekeeping Supplies section, from beehives with metal roofs to those white beekeeper suits for adults and kids (you’ll never have to dream up a Halloween costume again)—everything but the honey bees themselves.

 We show you how to get going with beekeeping in two new videos.
 In the first, Beekeeping for Beginners—Hive Set Up, Tricia chooses the right site, preps her hive, and gets it ready for the arrival of the honey bees.
 In the second video Tricia places bees in the new hive and feeds them while they settle in.